Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 This ontology refers to the adverse outcomes that can occur when threats exploit vulnerabilities and controls fail.

-Depending on the CRQ tool your organization is leveraging, it will refer to this set of ontologies to complete FAIR cyber risk quantification.
-The FAIR ontologies are designed to be interoperable so that organizations can combine different ontologies to meet their specific needs.
+Depending on the CRQ tool your organization is leveraging, this set of ontologies will be used to complete FAIR cyber risk quantification.
+The FAIR ontologies are designed to be interoperable so that organizations can combine different ontologies to meet their needs.
 Overall, the FAIR model aims to compile as much contextual information as possible to enhance the calculation of ALE.

 CyberSaint’s Approach to FAIR

-The CyberStrong platform offers FAIR-based assessments, NIST 800-30, and CyberInsight.
-Honing in on the idea of contextualizing cyber risk data to deliver more accurate data as FAIR does, with the availability of multiple risk models - CyberStrong users can leverage multiple models to quantify risk at all maturity levels.
+The CyberStrong platform offers FAIR-based assessments, NIST 800-30, and accommodates custom risk models.
+Honing in on contextualizing cyber risk data to deliver more accurate data as FAIR does, with the availability of multiple risk models - CyberStrong users can leverage multiple models to quantify risk at all maturity levels.

 You may also like